Vedant-S/CoViD-PDS-Plus/Code/ML_Applications/Deep_Learning/README.md

 ### Added animations accomplishing the tasks using cv2-dnn.
 Created these using python purely.
 The python codes are provided right up there!<img src="https://thumbs.gfycat.com/TartTastyHammerheadbird-size_restricted.gif" height=50 width=50>
-    I have used deques (Double-Ended Queues) to achieve the rate of disappearance of points from numpy array of the video.
+    Used deques (Double-Ended Queues) to achieve the rate of disappearance of points from numpy array of the video.

     We will further make use of pytorch file AgeGender.ipynb to achieve 100% verification of the person alongside security.